telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 <!--*-->
 When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling of a large number of data items (for example thousands) might hinder the easy access to all table rows, because the large number of data items will require a great deal of touch scrolling.
 On the other hand, using virtual scrolling with a very small number of items (for example, less than 200) does not make much sense either.
 Virtual scrolling on touch devices relies on drag-and-drop events, which are slower than native scrolling.
 This might lead to performance issues.

 When a virtualized Grid is scrolled, it renders the table rows for the reached scroll position on the fly.
-If the local data is used or if the remote data has already been loaded and cached, the rendering rate and performance depend on:
+If local data is used or if the remote data has already been loaded and cached, the rendering rate and performance depend on:

 * The page size.
 * The Grid height.
 * The scrolling speed.
 * The total number of data items.

 If the total number of items is large and the scrolling is fast, the table of the Grid can be re-rendered frequently.
 If, additionally, the page size is huge, the user might observe issues with the smoothness of the scrolling.
-In such cases, consider reducing the page size and increasing the Grid height to reduce the frequency of table re-rendering.
+In such cases, consider reducing the page size and increasing the Grid height to improve the scrolling performance.

 ### Limitations of Virtual Scrolling